 Shelter | Education | Livelihood

-Two decades ago, Aarti for Girls began as a shelter known as Aarti Home for abandoned children.
+Three decades ago, Aarti for Girls began as a shelter known as Aarti Home for abandoned children.
 With over 1,000 children passing through its doors, Aarti Home has become a haven for children who have suffered abuse, trafficking, and abandonment.
 Through our efforts, we quickly learned that 90% of India’s abandoned children are girls.

 As our home grew, we soon realized that behind every abandoned girl was a mother who was unable to protect her child.
 Over time, our mission has broadened to address the underlying gender discrimination and violence affecting both women and girls.